 Accommodation and WiFi

-For Turtle Conservation volunteers based in Ampohana, you’ll be accommodated in a basic beach bungalow with solar powered lighting, flushing toilets and cold water showers.
-You’ll need to bring your own light sleeping bag, sleeping roll mat, pillow, pillowcase, mosquito net and bath/beach towels.
+For Turtle Conservation volunteers, you will be based between the main camp on Nosy Komba and the secondary camp on Ampohana Beach depending on the turtle activity during the nesting season, you’ll be accommodated in a basic beach bungalow with solar powered lighting, flushing toilets and cold water showers.
+You’ll need to bring your own light sleeping bag, pillow, pillowcase, mosquito net and bath/beach towels.

 Power for lights is supplied from solar panels and there is a backup generator for staff that may run 1 - 2 hours per week.
 Volunteers are encouraged to minimize the amount of electronic equipment they bring as the camp only has limited power points available to charge devices.
 As there is no other electricity at camp we recommend volunteers bring solar chargers for their devices, if possible.

 WiFi is accessible in the local village and you can also purchase a local SIM card with data for an unlocked mobile phone when you arrive in Madagascar.